 As we previously mentioned, our favorite place to eat in Montevideo was at Mercado del Puerto, which features numerous restaurants.
 The choices made it easy for us to have an appetizer at one place and then try a meal at another spot.
 However, visitors looking for the best restaurants in Montevideo can seek out the best spots by reading reviews on TripAdvisor.

 Our Top Tips For Your Trip To Montevideo

 Now that you know what to eat in Montevideo, we have a few more tips for your trip!

 Montevideo Food and Wine Experience

 Learn about the local culinary scene from a professional guide on a Montevideo Food and Wine experience.
 Travel to a nearby winery for tastings then indulge in a typical 3-course meal at the vineyard.
 Learn more about this tour!

-- Montevideo is a walkable city…but only if you have the right shoes!
+- Montevideo is a walkable city…but only if you pack the right travel shoes!
 Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia and Skechers.
+I (Sarah) have always packed these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.